Tuesday, July 5, 2016

 Christmas trees

 The fruit that they attached to their trees?
 Apples.
 This was done as a remembrance of Adam and Eve eating forbidden fruit from a tree in the garden.
-(The Genesis account doesn't specify what fruit grew from the forbidden tree, but the tradition started very early that it was an apple, just as the lump you feel in your throat is referred to as 'Adam's apple.')
+(The Genesis account doesn't specify what fruit grew from the forbidden tree, but the tradition started very early that it was an apple, just as the lump guys feel in their throat is referred to as 'Adam's apple.')
 In fact, isn't it likely these unenlightened people were led into tree worship in the first place by Satan, just as he misled Eve?

 To this day, the most popular ornament hung on Christmas trees is a red orb, reminiscent of a ripe apple.